 Essentially, neuromarketing is designing your content, website, etc. to elicit particular neurological reactions that are associated with buying or emotions linked to buying.

 By using neuromarketing, you can rethink your strategies and create smarter marketing that will boost the effectiveness of your efforts.
-The goal of it is to understand how your customer’s brain actually works and what affects your marketing will have on the population of consumers.
+The goal of it is to understand how your customer’s brain actually works and what effects your marketing will have on the population of consumers.